Skip to main content

 Work Placement

-In 3rd year students have the opportunity to Study Abroad or to be placed in an organisation on a 12-week industry work placement.
+In Year 3 students have the opportunity to study abroad or to be placed in an organisation on a 12-week industry work placement.
 This gives students a much broader experience for both their soft skills and technical skills.
 They can also gain contacts in industry to help them in their future career.

 Education Progression